andrewchambers/g/README.md

 * Less memory safety than go - can access arbitrary addresses.
 * Directly output LLVM text assembly.
 * support for inline assembly
-* := syntax? it does save alot of typing. var x = is probably less confusing to new people.
+* no := syntax. it does save alot of typing. var x = is probably less confusing to new people and less redundant.
 * Bounds checking on arrays? optional or not?
 * Macros as invoked subprograms? avoids needing special dsl, just a specified data format etc.
+* Tuples + destructuring for multiple return?